Skip to content

 GoBD-compliant §203 StGB-compliant

-16 steps, 5 deterministic (R) + 4 human judgement (H) + 7 LLM-suggestion (A) for phantom vendor detection, posting anomalies, AI-generated fake invoice detection, round-tripping, third-party due diligence, aggregate risk scoring, plus disclosure drafting.
-Decision distribution reflects fraud detection reality: SOX 404 scope, alert escalation, management certification, plus false positive assessment require human audit + legal expertise; deterministic engines handle duplicate detection, expense fraud rules, segregation of duties analysis, AML/BSA thresholds, plus remediation tracking.
-The agent is the most A-intensive in the entire catalogue (7 LLM stages) - software prepares judgement, software does not delegate judgement.
-Under EU AI Act: not high-risk (Annex III enumeration excludes financial fraud detection - not employment-decision or social-scoring under Annex III).
-Investigation decisions and SAR/STR filing decisions remain with human compliance + AML officers.
+Of the 16 steps, 5 are deterministic, 4 are human judgement and 7 are LLM-suggestion - covering phantom vendor detection, posting anomalies, AI-generated fake invoice detection, round-tripping, third-party due diligence, aggregate risk scoring and disclosure drafting.
+The distribution reflects the reality of fraud work: SOX 404 scope, alert escalation, management certification and false positive assessment require human audit and legal expertise, while deterministic engines handle duplicate detection, expense fraud rules, segregation-of-duties analysis, AML/BSA thresholds and remediation tracking.
+This is the most LLM-intensive agent in the catalogue at seven stages, but software prepares judgement, it does not delegate it.
+Under the EU AI Act it is not high-risk, because the Annex III list excludes financial fraud detection.
+Investigation and SAR/STR filing decisions remain with human compliance and AML officers.

-Cross-jurisdictional retention: US PCAOB AS 1215 7 years for issuer audits, SEC 17a-4 6 years for broker-dealers, SOX Section 802 obstruction-of-justice records preservation, BSA SAR retention 5 years from filing, UK MLR 2017 Regulation 40 5 years from end of business relationship plus 5 years from completion of transaction, UK POCA records 7 years, EU AMLD6 5 years from end of business relationship plus extension to 10 years for Member State implementation.
-The Agent applies the most-stringent rule globally and tags entries with applicable retention class.
-Personal data within fraud detection processed under EU GDPR plus UK Data Protection Act 2018 plus US sectoral privacy with documented Article 6(1)(c) legal obligation lawful basis (statutory financial reporting + AML obligations) plus Article 6(1)(f) legitimate interest balancing test for fraud monitoring purposes.
-Whistleblower channel under EU Whistleblower Protection Directive 2019/1937 plus US Dodd-Frank Section 922 + 21F protection plus UK Public Interest Disclosure Act 1998 with confidentiality plus retaliation protection.
-Trade secret protection under UK Trade Secrets Regulations 2018 + EU Directive 2016/943 + US Defend Trade Secrets Act 2016 - the Agent applies role-based access control plus encryption at rest plus in transit plus complete audit log of access events.
-Tipping off offence under UK POCA 2002 Section 333A enforced - the Agent restricts SAR-related access to authorised AML officers only.
+Cross-jurisdictional retention varies: PCAOB AS 1215 (7 years for issuer audits), SEC 17a-4 (6 years for broker-dealers), SOX Section 802 records preservation, BSA SAR retention (5 years from filing), UK MLR 2017 Regulation 40 (5 years from end of business relationship), UK POCA records (7 years) and EU AMLD6 (5 years, with Member State extension up to 10).
+The agent applies the most stringent rule globally and tags each entry with its retention class.
+Personal data in fraud detection is processed under EU GDPR, the UK Data Protection Act 2018 and US sectoral privacy law, on a documented Article 6(1)(c) legal-obligation basis for statutory reporting and AML, with an Article 6(1)(f) legitimate-interest balancing test for fraud monitoring.
+Whistleblower channels run under the EU Whistleblower Protection Directive, US Dodd-Frank Section 922 and the UK Public Interest Disclosure Act 1998, with confidentiality and retaliation protection.
+Trade secrets are protected under the UK Trade Secrets Regulations 2018, EU Directive 2016/943 and the US Defend Trade Secrets Act 2016 through role-based access control, encryption at rest and in transit, and a complete access audit log.
+The tipping-off offence under UK POCA 2002 Section 333A is enforced by restricting SAR-related access to authorised AML officers only.

 §203 StGB-relevant data is encrypted end-to-end and never passed to AI models in plain text.